ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 - [X] Phase 1: Low-risk cleanup completed or deferred with notes; build passes.
 (Completed)
 - [X] Phase 2: Serilog infrastructure, retention, source context, neutral formatting, and approved package usage are implemented and documented inside the Core logging folder while the legacy logger compatibility path and all existing call sites remain in place.
 The original Phase 2 redaction infrastructure is retained as history only and was superseded by the 2026-07-12 owner decision.
 (Completed)
-- [ ] Phase 3: The implementation/reviewer pass completed the decision-safe archive and persistence slices; owner-gated BLSE, reserved-folder, named-modpack recovery, normal-upgrade policy, flat-archive target naming/blocking, and Steam scanner choices remain explicitly deferred pending manual inspection and approval.
+- [ ] Phase 3: The implementation/reviewer pass completed the decision-safe archive and persistence slices; owner-gated BLSE, reserved-folder, named-modpack recovery, normal-upgrade policy, and flat-archive target naming/blocking remain explicitly deferred.
+The separately scoped 2026-07-15 Steam multi-library path fix is implemented and automated-test verified.
 - [ ] Phase 4: Core tests and reusable performance benchmark infrastructure exist; correctness tests and benchmarks are separated; provisional baselines are labeled.
 - [ ] Phase 5.A: One `IServiceCollection` and one application provider are used; Core/UI registrations are separated; `MainWindow` is DI-resolved without duplicate `StartupUri` construction; singleton identity, Serilog construction, and provider disposal are verified.
 - [ ] Phase 5.B: Legacy logger call sites are migrated in verified batches and the compatibility path is retired only after verification.